 The /video/adaptive Robot

-/video/adaptive Robot encodes videos into HTTP Live Streaming (HLS) and MPEG-Dash supported formats and generates the necessary manifest and playlist files.
+The /video/adaptive Robot encodes videos into HTTP Live Streaming (HLS) and MPEG-Dash supported formats and generates the necessary manifest and playlist files.

 ||(required) String / Array of Strings / Object||

-GeneralSpecifies which Step(s) to use as the input to this Robot.
+GeneralSpecifies which Step(s) to use as our input.

 Special Step namesA special Step name is

 Providing several Steps as inputYou can add arrays to

 ||Determines which streaming technique should be used.
 Currently supports

 ||The filename for the generated manifest/playlist file.
 The default is

 ||Determines whether you want closed caption support when using the